 A Pilot Visual Project on Sexual Violence Against Women from the Global South: Insights from Nigerian Communities

-Knowledge should not merely be about communities, but co-produced with them.
-Those most affected by gendered violence are not simply subjects of research; they are co-producers of knowledge, often holding insights that dominant narratives overlook or erase.
-Without their perspectives, their stories risk being distorted, diluted, or silenced altogether.
+Those most affected by gender-based violence are not simply subjects of research; they are co-producers of knowledge, often holding insights that dominant narratives overlook or erase.
+Without their perspectives, their stories risk being distorted, diluted or silenced altogether.

 Knowledge Exchange Events with Community Members and Women’s Organisations